cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 Here I set genes with F >= 2 as "high F", instead of using a p value cutoff.
 P value is a function of sample size.
 Since this experiment has a relatively low level of replication (n = 2 to 3), using p value strictly will be too stringent.
-F statistics on the other hand, is independent of sample size.
+The F statistics on the other hand, is more or less independent of sample size.

 ```R
 F_var_scatter <- F_high_var_comparison %>%